 - Was acting recklessly with regard to the presence of another person who may be offended or alarmed by the act.

 If the prosecution can be presented with mitigating evidence, they may dismiss the charges.
 As noted above, a beneficial option to jail time may be deferred adjudication or probation.
-Law Office of Michael J. Price will take your case to trial if the situation demands.
+Law Office of Price & Wiggins, P.C. will take your case to trial if the situation demands.

 Indecent Exposure Defense Lawyer in Georgetown

 An experienced Georgetown criminal defense lawyer is invaluable through a criminal trial in Williamson County.
-Law Office of Michael J. Price is available to answer your questions about the charges you are facing.
+Law Office of Price & Wiggins, P.C. is available to answer your questions about the charges you are facing.

 Call us today at (512) 354-1880 or complete an online contact form to schedule a first consultation.
 With no charge and no obligation, we will speak about your case and the best way to resolve it.
 In every instance, proactively addressing the charges as early as possible is beneficial for your freedom.